Bsolodzi/CloudLingo-A-Serverless-Language-Translator-with-AWS-Translate-and-Lambda/README.md

 ## Step 1: Deploy Resources with CloudFormation

+> All scripts and templates used in this project are openly available in this repository, feel free to use all files to reproduce this project.

 1. Use the provided CloudFormation template (`translation-setup-with-lambda.yaml`) to provision all required AWS resources:
    - S3 Request Bucket (input)
    - S3 Response Bucket (output)